 |Precious family memories made at Disney|

-Now, Sham is honored to be one in an army of volunteers for Kendra Scott’s 4th Annual Holley Day, a day in which Holley and her spirit are celebrated through fundraising.
+Sham is honored to celebrate Holley Day on October 13.
 “To be a small part of this helps me remember Holley and her laugh.
-It is humbling and makes me feel close to her,” Sham says, then adds with a laugh, “It also reminds me of how much she loved her Kendra Scott jewelry!
+It is humbling and makes me feel close to her,” Sham says, then adds, “It also reminds me of how much she loved her Kendra Scott jewelry!
 She literally would not leave the hotel room without a piece or few on!”

 Sham’s husband Jason had been diagnosed with cancer, and the young parents were simultaneously nervous and excited for the opportunity to take their children Josie, then seven, and Eli, then four, to Orlando with other families facing the terminal illness of a parent.
 Within an hour of the start of the retreat, participants had exchanged phone numbers and realized their bonds would last, “There was so much camaraderie from knowing we were not alone,” Sham recalls.
 “That in itself took a lot of weight off.
 All of the families from the retreat still remain close.
 This is a lifelong deal, and we are going through it together.”

 In addition to the support group that formed so naturally, the Daniel family took home ideas and tools for creating a legacy that would last beyond Jason’s life.
 Sham explains, “This was a game changer for us.
 Because of the volunteers, we went home rested and rejuvenated, but we also came home with new eyes on Jason’s illness.
 We knew what we needed and wanted to do to be good stewards of his circumstance.
 We had always been close, but we became more intentional about how we spent time together.
 We said ‘yes,’ and were available.”